 Corrective Actions

-Discrepancy (scope of work) will be recorded on the Form AA-WO under “Complaint”.
+Discrepancy (scope of work) will be recorded on the Form A-WO under “Complaint”.

-Work performed will be recorded on the Form AA-WO under “Corrective Action”.
+Work performed will be recorded on the Form A-WO under “Corrective Action”.

 Record of Work Inspections

-The Work Order (AA-WO) and each item addressed on the front of the Work Order, will be a permanent record of all work accomplished.
+The Work Order (A-WO) and each item addressed on the front of the Work Order, will be a permanent record of all work accomplished.
 It will contain the signature of the technician who accomplished the work, and the inspector who inspected the work.

 This record will reflect in detail what work was accomplished, and the parts used, and will be maintained on file for a period of not less than two years in the Alta Avionics, LLC’s records system

 Inspections conducted may include one or more of the following; Preliminary, Hidden Damage, In-Progress, and Final.
-They shall be recorded on the appropriate Form AA-WO.
+They shall be recorded on the appropriate Form A-WO.

 Record of Test, Repair and/or Calibration

-The records of all tests, repairs and/or calibrations (as required), will be entered or referred to on AA-WO that is undergoing test, or calibration.
+The records of all tests, repairs and/or calibrations (as required), will be entered or referred to on A-WO that is undergoing test, or calibration.
 Such records will be completed by the technician and inspector, and made part of the appropriate work order in the Alta Avionics LLC’s records system.

 Service Difficulty Reporting (SDR)